 There is no reason to think that the 1894 version of “Levee Song” published by a minstrel troupe at Princeton was in any way definitive.
 Being the first published version doesn’t necessarily connote the lyrics recorded in that instance were ubiquitous.

-The offensive lyrics are all in the second verse including two uses of the “N” word and a reference to a black man in jail.
+The published song has three distinct sections, an opening couplet, the familiar “Railroad” theme, and a second theme.
+The offensive lyrics are all in that third section including two uses of the “N” word and a reference to a black man in jail.
 That verse would seem to originate from an unrelated song or limerick.
 It begins with “Sing a song of the city…” and then proceeds through several food related references to cities.
-The natural rhythm implies it might also have roots as a work song.
+The natural rhythm implies it might have roots as a work song.

-The confusion and contradictions within the lyrics point to a folk origin for them.
-Like “She’ll be Coming ‘Round the Mountain” these lyrics may very well have been sung by railway gangs and levee workers.
-Some sources have linked the lyric pattern to either an African American spiritual or an Irish hymn adapted for work gangs.
+The confusion and contradictions within the 1894 Princeton lyrics point to a folk origin for them.
+Like “She’ll be Coming ‘Round the Mountain” these lyrics may very well have been sung by railway gangs and levee workers, perhaps as three different songs.
+Some sources have linked the lyric patterns to either an African American spiritual or an Irish hymn adapted for work gangs.

-The origin of the “Levee Song” melody is uncertain.
+The origin of the “Railroad” portion of the “Levee Song” score, the portion still known today, is uncertain.
 One contender is a short theme in Franz von Suppé’s 1846 Poet and Peasant Overture.
-If this is the source it would have needed to morph quickly into “Levee Song” to have had much life prior to The Civil War.
 An interesting, if unlikely, alternative is that the tune shares a common folk root with the Spanish Falangist anthem “Cara Al Sol“.

 “Levee Song” would have been heard in many forms in many settings.
 It is not unreasonable to conjecture that actual railroad and levee workers sang the tune or parts of the lyrics before any minstrels had, and workers certainly enjoyed the song after it became popular.
 While it may have appeared on the minstrel stage in some form before 1894 its most prominent use as a minstrel song only occurred in the two decades after publication.